QueenieCplusplus/CloudRun/README.md

         // change the concurrency val as 1

+* 3.6, in cloud console, check the result by navigating to Cloud Run > [Service Name] > revsion tab.

 * tips & attentions:

 By default, a Cloud Run application will have a concurrency value of 80, meaning that each container instance will serve up to 80 requests at a time.
 This is a big departure from the Functions-as-a-Service model, where one instance handles one request at a time.